pocketsize/bolts-wp/README.md

 # Bolts WP
-Bolts WP is your new favourite starter theme (at least for WordPress) - tough enough to power (and easily maintain) websites of any shape and size, yet so simple that you can become a power user a day.
+Bolts WP is your new favourite developer theme (at least for WordPress) - tough enough to power (and easily maintain) websites of any shape and size, yet so simple that you can become a power user a day.
 It focuses on removing complexity and streamlining development without creating a whole new workflow.
 Its not trying to recreate the wheel, just make it rounder.

 Bolts WP has a modern workflow and many of the build tools you´ve come to love and expect, out of the box: